 (CNN) — A contemporary-style bedroom with a touch of classical elegance, complete with king-size bed and designer furniture, Champagne at the ready and magnificent panoramic views.

-It could be a five-star hotel suite, but this is actually the cabin of a soon-to-be-launched Airbus A330 VIP, nothing less than a full-on $200 million flying palace.
+It could be a five-star hotel suite, but this is actually the cabin of an Airbus A330 VIP, nothing less than a full-on $200 million flying palace.

-This aircraft, currently being outfitted by Comlux, a Swiss firm specializing in the design, outfitting and operation of large corporate jets, represents the state-of-the-art when it comes to luxury aircraft cabin design.
+This aircraft, outfitted by Comlux, a Swiss firm specializing in the design, outfitting and operation of large corporate jets, represents the state of the art when it comes to luxury aircraft cabin design.

 You can see three animated renderings from the A330's interior below.

-The last couple of decades have seen a dramatic increase in the number of billionaires and multimillionaires worldwide, driving the demand for ever more luxurious ways to jet around the globe.
+The last couple of decades have seen a dramatic increase in the number of billionaires and multimillionaires worldwide, driving the demand for ever more luxurious ways to jet around the world.

 While private jets come in all shapes and sizes, the ultimate status statement is the VIP airliner.